apache/fluo/README.md

 Running a Fluo Instance
 -----------------------

-If you are new to Fluo, consider using MiniFluo (follow the [quickstart] example) for test and development before running your own Fluo instance.
+If you are new to Fluo, consider following the [quickstart] example which runs a development Fluo instance along with a sample Fluo application.

-If you would like to run your own Fluo instance, you will need [Accumulo] (version 1.6+), [Hadoop] (version 2.2+), and [Zookeeper] installed and running on your local machine or cluster.
+If you would like to run your own Fluo instance, follow one of the installation instructions below:

-Follow the [installation instructions](docs/installation.md) to set up and run a Fluo instance.
+* [Test & development instructions](docs/test-dev-install.md) - sets up a MiniFluo instance that
+is easy to install but should only be used for testing and development.
+* [Production instructions](docs/production-install.md) - sets up a Fluo instance on local machine or cluster where Accumulo, Hadoop, and Zookeeper are installed and running.

 Running Fluo applications
 -------------------------